abbas-taher/decision-tree-algorithm-example/README.md

        testDict = dict(zip(features, testVec))
        return classify(inputTree, testDict)

+The program is recursive with a nested function.
+Basically, the input features and test vector are transformed into a dict which is then used to traverse the given tree.
+At each recursion step the associated dict item is poped and the recursion continues into the sub-tree associated with the dict item that was poped.

-To make redictions you can run the following:
+To make predictions you can run the following:

       $ python
       >>> import decisiontree
       >>> import inputdata
       >>> dataset, features = inputdata.createDataset()
       >>> tree = decisiontree.createTree(dataset, features)

+      >>> decisiontree.predict(tree, features, [0,0])
+      maybe

-      >>> decisiontree.predict(tree, [0,0],[1,1])
+      >>> decisiontree.predict(tree, features, [1,1])
+      yes

+### Traversing Decision Tree: Case examples
+Here we try to explain how the decision tree relates to the input data.
+Looking at the tree diagram depicted at the start of the post, we clearly see that the root node first tests whether the specie is non-surfacing.
+Then it tests in each case (True or False) if the specie has flippers.
+There are 4 possible decision cases: maybe, no, no, yes each can be reached based on the given input data.

+For example, the two features of the 7th data records:

+    [0, 0, 'maybe']   # 7th data records
+    non-surfacing = 0 ; flippers = 0
+    isFish = maybe

+can be used to traverse the left most branch of the tree because both feature columns are False (0).
+In this case, the branch ends at the *maybe* leaf node.
+In another example:

+    A specie isFish = Yes if and only if:
+      - non-surfacing = 1
+      - flippers = 1

-Eventhough this looks benign and simple, there are however hidden complexities in this choice.
-Specifically, when we try to make predictions given this data sample for example:
+the test runs along the right most branch of the tree and terminates at the yes node at the bottom.
+Eventhough the test for yes leaf node looks benign and simple, there is an important hidden issue here.
+Specifically, when we try to make predictions given  the following testVec:

-    [1, 1]   # input for classification
+    [1, 1]   # testVec for classification

 In this case the decision tree returns yes despite the fact that our original data had a yes and a maybe with \[1,1].